Queen-City-Riichi/qcriichi.com/tournaments.md

 - Refunds for withdrawals, for the $10 entry fee, are only honored for emergencies.
 We do not refund membership fees.
 Please reach out for questions.
 - Table and seat assignments will be finalized and shared before the tournament start.

-## Real-time results

-We will share the real-time tournament results here as they become available.

 # Previous Tournaments